defridge/Portfolio-2-TDEE-calculator/README.md

   - All hows this calculated buttons on the website were tested and function as intended.

 - Javascript Code and Maths Testing Case Study
-  - Once confirmed that all buttons and validations were working as intended the calculations run by the javascript code was tested to ensure is was working and to test accuracy of results.
+  - Once confirmed that all buttons and validations were working as intended the calculations run by the javascript code was tested to ensure it was working and to test accuracy of results.
   - For this case study we take a fake user and run through the different stages of the page.
   - Fake user "Bruce Wayne" details:
     - Age 30